cosmos/sdk-tutorials/docs/b9lab-processes.md

 Once the internal review has been completed, the Pull Request can be moved into the external review pipeline, in a very similar process:

-1. Check the checkboxes on the Pull Request description accordingly to the review you want to request in the external review section.
+1. Check the checkboxes on the Pull Request description according to the review you want to request in the external review section.
 2. Make sure the external reviewers are set up correctly.
 You should select at least one reviewer for each review type.
 3. Remove the label `b9lab-internal-review` and instead add the label `b9lab-external-review`.
 4. Inform (ping) all reviewers via Slack with a link to the Pull Request.